 A pelvic ultrasound allows quick visualization of the female pelvic organs and structures, including:

 Ultrasound uses a transducer that sends out ultrasound waves at a frequency too high to be heard.
 The ultrasound transducer is placed on the skin, and the ultrasound waves move through the body to the organs and structures within.

 The sound waves bounce off the organs like an echo and return to the transducer.
 The transducer processes the reflected waves, which are then converted by a computer into an image of the organs or tissues being examined.

-The sound waves travel at different speeds depending on the type of tissue encountered – fastest through bone tissue and slowest through air.
+The sound waves travel at different speeds depending on the type of tissue encountered – fastest through bone tissue and slowest through the air.

 The speed at which the sound waves are returned to the transducer, as well as how much of the sound wave returns, is translated by the transducer as different types of tissue.